Unravelling the role of phoretic and hydrodynamic interactions in active colloidal suspensions: Results and discussion

-{\it Role of hydrodynamic interactions.} Self-propelled colloids interact due to both the chemicals they produce or consume and the hydrodynamic flows they induce.
+Self-propelled colloids interact due to both the chemicals they produce and the flows they induce.
 Understanding the relative magnitude and competition between these two sources of dynamic interactions remains challenging.
-The model put forward allows us to switch off the hydrodynamic interactions (HI), which can be realized setting the fluid velocity to zero at each time step \cite{footnote5}.
-Interestingly, our numerical study reveals that, although the transition at changing the sign of the phoretic mobility is preserved even without HI (it is determined mainly by the chemical interaction), HI have a profound effect in the kinetics of formation and morphology of the observed aggregates.
-In the absence of particle induced flows in the solvent, attractive SPCs ($\mu<0$) show an enhanced tendency to form clusters, as it appears in figure \ref{fig4}, where we compare the time evolution of the mean cluster size $\overline{N}(t)$, with and without HI (no-HI).
-For the no-HI case, the growth of $\overline{N}(t)$ follows a power law behaviour $t^{2/3}$ (right inset) in the aggregation stage and then saturates, while it is strongly inhibited by hydrodynamics.
+As described in section \ref{sec:model}, the model put forward allows us to switch off the hydrodynamic interactions (HI), yet keeping the self-phoretic mechanism and the correct translational and rotational hydrodynamic friction.
+Interestingly, our study reveals that, although the different dynamic scenarios at changing the sign of the phoretic mobility are preserved even without HI (being mainly determined by the chemical interaction), HI have a profound effect in the kinetics of formation and morphology of the observed aggregates.
+In the absence of particle induced flows in the solvent, attractive SPCs ($\mu<0$) show an enhanced tendency to form clusters, as it appears in figure Fig.~\ref{fig4}, where we compare the time evolution of the mean cluster size $\overline{n}(t)$, with and without HI (no-HI).
+In the no-HI case, clusters coarsen, with $\overline{n}(t)$ growing in time as $t^{1/2}$ (top right inset), as for domains in a spinodal decomposition.
+The same behaviour ($\overline{n}(t) \sim t^{1/2}$) has been observed, indeed, in simulations of self-propelled Brownian particles interacting via a shifted-truncated Lennard-Jones potential \cite{Redner,Alarcon}.
+With HI, instead, coarsening is arrested, as observed in experiments \cite{Bocquet}.
+Simulations have suggested that in suspensions of attractive squirmers the emergence of continuous or arrested coarsening is selected depending on the form and intensity of the active stress (the coefficient $B_2$ in the squirmer terminology) \cite{Alarcon}; self-phoretic Janus colloids behave, in this respect, as squirmers with $B_2=0$ \cite{PopescuNEW}, for which, indeed, arrested coarsening was observed \cite{Alarcon}.
+Due to the non stationarity of the coarsening process, steady state PDFs of cluster sizes cannot be computed in the no-HI simulations.
+Nevertheless, we observe that istantaneous cluster size distributions $F(n,t)$ (i.e. the number of clusters of size $n$ at time $t$) tend to assume a self-preserving scaling form $F(n,t) \sim n^{-2}f(n/\overline{n}(t))$, as it happens in classical colloidal aggregation phenomena for mass-conserving systems \cite{MeakinRevGeo}.
+This is shown in the top left inset of Fig.~\ref{fig4}, where we plot $n^2F(n,t)$ vs $n/\overline{n}(t)$ and see that all sets of points for different $t$'s in the coarsening regime where $\overline{n} \sim t^{1/2}$, within error bars, collapse onto each other.

+The statement on the different dynamics, with and without HI, is corroborated by the inspection of the radial distribution functions (RDFs)~\cite{Hansen} (indicated as $g_{HI}(r,t)$ and $g_{no-HI}(r,t)$, respectively), defined as the probability of finding a particle between the distances $r$ and $r+dr$ from a reference particle (and averaged over all particles), i.e.